-Another submitter said that the Commission should treat material from Greater Wellington with less regards than usual because of the inadequacy of the review process.
+Another submitter said that the Commission should treat material from Greater Wellington with less regard than usual because of the inadequacy of the review process.
 The submitter discussed, among other things, that:

-- councillors only met once before the initial proposal was decided - the resolution of the first proposal did not include reasons for deciding on that proposal as required by legislation - oral submissions were not reported on - the minutes of the meeting on 1 September 2006 gave the false impression that all four members had voted in favour of submitters' recommendations.
+- councillors only met once before the initial proposal was decided upon - the resolution on the initial proposal did not include reasons for deciding on that proposal, as required by legislation - oral submissions were not reported on.